Nearing the midway point of 2019 it’s a good idea to explore all the important tax deductions for rental property investors in 2019.

 As long as you reinvest the sales proceeds into another investment or business property within 180 days from the closing of your sale.

 “Like-Kind” doesn’t mean “exactly alike” like selling land and only able to buy more land.
-The IRS allows the sale of any type of business or investment real properties and the purchase of any other type of business or investment properties.
+The IRS allows the sale of any type of business or investment real property and the purchase of any other type of business or investment properties.

 For example, you sell an apartment building for $2 million and use the sales proceeds to buy a mixture of business and investment properties totaling $2 million or more.